-- Blue screens: Everybody with a Windows background is familiar with the blue screen of death.
-A computer can blue screen for any number of reasons, whether that be problems with RAM, hard drives, graphics cards or other components.
+- Blue screens: A computer can blue screen for any number of reasons, whether that be problems with RAM, hard drives, graphics cards, or other components.
 But, if the system crashes and/or blue screens when you start doing some graphic intensive tasks (e.g. playing video games, watching movies, etc), this could be an indication that your graphics card is on its way out.

 As we always mention in our troubleshooting guides, finding out what’s wrong and diagnosing a problem is usually a process of elimination.
 Start with checking your connections.
 Loose connections can cause a lot of problems, especially with a graphics card.
 Make sure it’s solidly seated in the motherboard and that any secondary connections are also secure.

-In some cases, you won’t be able to check connections, particularly if you have a laptop and especially if you have a laptop from specific manufacturers like Alienware who make it more difficult to access components.
-Generally speaking you won’t have an issue with loose connections in a laptop.
+In some cases, you won’t be able to check connections.
+Generally speaking, you won’t have an issue with loose connections in a laptop.
 With laptops, more often than not, the problem is dust due to it being in such an enclosed space.
 If you can open it up and clean out as much dust as possible, that would be the first place to start.
-If dust or lint has been in there for an extended period of time, it can easily fry a component or cause the machine to overheat by not allowing proper airflow.

 It’s also worth noting that if you don’t have a graphics card and are using a motherboard’s integrated graphics, then problems could be a sign of motherboard failure rather than a graphics issue.
 Be sure to check out our troubleshooting guide for motherboard failure.

-One of the easiest, and yet most powerful, techniques is to simply swap out the graphics card for another one and see if the problems go away.
+One of the easiest ways to see if your graphics card is the issue is to simply swap out the graphics card for another one and see if the problems go away.
 If the new graphics card works without an issue, it’s obvious the old graphics card needed to be replaced.
-If you don’t mind fiddling with components at home and have an extra or cheap graphics card lying around that will fit your computer, you can conduct this test process, or you can get a repair shop to do it.

 While you have your machine open, it’s worth checking for any physical problems.
 If the fan has stopped working on the video card or you see any leaking or bulging capacitors, it’s time for a replacement.
-In cases of this happening, usually the video card will stop working almost immediately.
+In cases like this, the video card will usually stop working almost immediately.

 Another thing to test: disable your sound card.
 This sounds counter-intuitive (what does the sound system have to do with the video card?) but sometimes interactions between these two systems can make the whole computer unstable.
 If turning off the sound resolves the problem with your graphics, then the problem may actually be in your sound system and not on the graphics card itself.

-If your computer has an AGP graphics card (an older standard, but one that many computers are still running on), then you might try slowing down the AGP ports to see if that resolves the issue.
+If your computer has an AGP graphics card, then you might try slowing down the AGP ports to see if that resolves the issue.
 For an NVIDIA AGP graphics card, you can use RivaTuner to slow down your card; non-NVIDIA owners can use PowerStrip.
 Either way, try turning down the speed multiplier on the card from 8x to 4x or even 2x and see if that helps with the problem.

 What causes video card failure?

-Some other things that can cause video card failure is too much overclocking.
-Overclocking at the stock voltage is more than safe but if you push the card to its limits with high voltage, that will kill a card sooner than normal but even that will take months or years to kill a card.
-It’s also worth noting that many modern cards are pretty resilient to excessive heat, but do keep in mind that this can put extra wear and tear on the card, and even eventually fry it if the heat output is greater than what your heat sink can handle.
+Another things that can cause video card failure is too much overclocking.
+Overclocking at the stock voltage is safe, but if you push the card to its limits with high voltage, that will kill a card sooner than normal.

 Ultimately, the video card is subject to as much wear and tear as anything else.
 If your card fails, it may have just been time for the card to fail.
 In that case, a replacement is your only choice.